 - The maximum amount that can be fed each time is 400ml.
 Allow adequate time between each feed for the body to digest the milk.

 - To ensure that the tube is free from milk/medicine clogs, flush the feeding tube with 20 – 30ml of water after each feed.

 - Check with your pharmacist if the medication your loved one requires can be pounded into powder.
 Do not mix medicine with the milk.
 Instead, mix it with water.

 How can I get more expert support?

-You can speak to a Jaga-Me nurse at 8498 4598 for medical assistance.
+You can contact Jaga-Me for medical assistance regarding feeding tube care at home.
 Alternatively, you can seek advice from your JagaPro in person when you engage Jaga-Me’s Home Care Services.

 Award winning Home Care trusted by health professionals – Jaga-Me